-Kendall Jenner’s Pepsi Ad Video Shutdown After Bernice King Twitter Rant
+Kendall Jenner’s Pepsi Ad Video Shut Down After Bernice King Twitter Rant

 The commercial depicted the Keeping Up With The Kardashians star ditching her modeling photo shoot and joining the throng of supporters on the street.
 She dramatically took her wig off, wiped her burgundy lipstick, and reached for a can of Pepsi in an ice bucket.
 Kendall weaved her way through the crowd and handed out the fizzy drink to a police officer who was monitoring the protest.

 The ad ended with the young demonstrators cheering as the cop grinned at them.
 If only it was that easy to attain world peace.
-No wonder Kendall Jenner’s Pepsi ad video shutdown before it was even released on TV.
+No wonder Kendall Jenner’s Pepsi ad video shut down before it was even released on TV.
 The one scene that angered viewers is the insensitive portrayal of authorities and protesters.
 Pepsi appears to be making fun of a serious problem that has embedded the country for years.
-Protests against police brutality and racism throughout American history were completely erased as it was being replaced by a white female heroine who bears the torch for world peace.
+Protests against police brutality and racism throughout American history were completely erased as it was being replaced by a white female heroine addict who bears the torch for world peace.

 WATCH: Apparently @KendallJenner and @pepsi have taken over Black Lives Matter.
 Not kidding. pic.twitter.com/VUbQvxkPmW